ipinfo/csharp/README.md

 The free plan is limited to 50,000 requests per month, and doesn't include some of the data fields such as IP type and company data.
 To enable all the data fields and additional request volumes see [https://ipinfo.io/pricing](https://ipinfo.io/pricing)

-## TODO: Nuget

 ### Installation

-This package can be installed using Nuget.
+This package can be installed from Nuget.
 TODO: Add updated details below.

 ```bash
 dotnet add package IPinfo